 The smoke is what makes barbecue so iconic.
-While any type of wood works to infuse smoke flavor into your food, each type adds a unique flavor and aromatic element to your food.
+While any type of wood works to infuse smoke flavor into your food, each type adds a unique flavor profile and aromatic element to your food.
 Not all smoke is created equally, and some smokes are better suited for certain meats and big game.
-So let’s take a look at the unique characteristics of each fuel source.
+So let's take a look at the unique characteristics of each fuel source.

-Get to Know Your Woods
+Get to Know Your Woods for Smoking

 Smoking wood plays a role in the flavor and the color of the meat.
 It also forms a bark, or crust, on the meat.
 In general, mild woods are good for fish and poultry, medium fruit woods are best for poultry, or pork, and strong woods hold up against dark red meat flavors.
 The wood often comes as wood chunks, wood chips, or pellets-wood chunks allow a steady, slow release of smoke, while wood chips and pellets are quicker to smoke.

 In the end, you don't need to overly obsess about which wood you use for smoking.
 At my house, we usually smoke with apple wood because it's good for almost anything and it's the best wood for the job at hand.